 What Records are Necessary for a Mitigation Hearing?

-A defense attorney can request various records to support and prove mitigation presented.
+A Philadelphia, PA criminal defense lawyer can request various records to support and prove mitigation presented.
 In some cases, this could even include records previously kept from the public eye.
 Examples include:

 - A juvenile file